Academic misconduct includes, but is not limited to

-- Cheating, including any actual or attempted use of resources not authorized by the instructor(s) for academic submissions, and/or any actual or attempted effort to assist another student in cheating.
+- Cheating, including any actual or attempted use or possession of resources prohibited by the instructor(s) or those that a reasonable person would consider inappropriate under the circumstances for academic submissions, and/or any actual or attempted effort to assist another student in cheating.

 - Double submission, including any submission of an academic work for more than one course without expressed permission.

 - Fabrication, including any falsification or creation of data, research or resources to support academic submissions.